-Our Product Management Dashboard is one of the unique tools we use when we do product management reviews at our clients.
+Our Product Management Dashboard is one of the unique tools we use when we do product management audits of our clients.

 It’s based on our experience of working with many different technology companies over the past 12 years.
 It identifies key areas that have a big impact on the performance of product management.